 Did you know…?

-Their gland secretions are highly toxic to dogs and cats!
+Their gland secretions are highly toxic to dogs, cats, and other small to medium size pets!
 Neurotoxins containing 5-MeO-DMT and bufotenin cause a host of issues and can even lead to death!

 8.)
 Males either call for females from shallow pools of water of their breeding pond or physically search for females.